 |The picture on the left shows the end if track just east of the depot.
 The next photo shows the remains of the dredge which gave the site its original name.
 This

+around.
 Today, one of the three dredges still survives and is currently being restored in Sumpter.
-The next photo shows several cars and a snow plow parked next to the depot
+The next photo shows several cars and a snow plow parked next to

-and final three photos shows a neat narrow gauge speeder parked next to the water.
-One of several speeders used by the Sumpter Valley for track maintenance and the
+the depot and final three photos shows a neat narrow gauge speeder parked next to the water.
+One of several speeders used by the Sumpter Valley for track

 |The McEwen Yard and Engine, Car, and Restoration Shops